 - And a combination of contoured and wispy feathers

-Adding to those layers is the fact that chickens have an exceptionally high metabolic rate that also works hard to keep them warm.
-By high, I mean their heart rate can reach 400 beats per minute.
+Chickens have an exceptionally high metabolic rate that also works hard to keep them warm.
+And by high, I mean their heart rate can reach 400 beats per minute.
 This makes them extremely resistant to cold temperatures.

 Simply put, chickens can survive in temperatures well below freezing, but I wouldn’t overdo it.